-A curved metal or synthetic device used to aid in slipping the foot into a shoe.
+A curved metal or synthetic device used to aid slipping the foot into a shoe.

-The very bottom of the shoe that contacts the ground
+The very bottom of the shoe that contacts the floor.

-A low-heeled, oxford, semi-brogue or full brogue constructed from two contrasting colors.
+A low-heeled Oxford style, semi or full brogue, produced from two contrasting colors.

-A style that features two pieces of leather joined together at the vamp and welt of the shoe; see Algonquin toe.
+A style that features two pieces of leather joined together at the vamp and welt of the shoe.

 Padded shoe texture for impact absorbing.

-Any sandal that has material that fits between the toes, especially the big and second toes.
+Any sandal that has material that fits between the toes.

-An additional piece of leather covering the toe of a shoe.
-May be in several different shapes or patterns.
+An additional piece of leather, part of the upper covering the toe.
 Also known as a Cap.

-A stiff piece of material placed inside the vamp to retain the dome-like shape over the toes.
-It can take many shapes, flat, high, wide, etc
+A stiff material placed inside the vamp to maintain the dome-like shape over the toes.
+It can take many shapes: flat, high, wide, etc

 The part of the heel that touches the ground.
 Often made of rubber or a combination of leather and rubber.

-May refer to the design of a shoe's sole or the way in which a shoe's sole is worn.
+May refer to the design of a shoe's sole or the way in which it is worn.